×

 Multidisciplinary Visual Arts Program: Painting, Sculpture, Drawing, Crafts

 The Healing Through Art program will guide students to build knowledge, skills, and sensitivity in a range of artistic mediums and practices.
-The core focus of the program is on color, light and darkness work and sculpture.
-In support of this, students will develop capacities in form drawing, geometrical drawing, and a number of crafts.
+The core focus of the program is on color, light and darkness work, sculpture and form drawing.

 The intention is to develop knowledge of the healing potentials of a range of different activities and mediums, so that they may be included in one’s therapeutic practice.